TwinsMaj/card-deck/README.md

 # card-deck

-A simple card games library for simulating all sort of card games
+A simple card games library for simulating all sort of card games.

 ### Development

 - make a new `.env` file from the `.env.example` file.
 Be sure to update the new `.env` file with the correct values
-- be sure you have `yarn` installed
+- ensure you have `yarn` installed
 - also ensure that you have docker running locally
 - run `yarn install`
 - run `docker-compose up`

+### API Endpoints

+- `/deck/create` to create a new deck
+- `/deck/open` to open a dec
+- `/deck/draw` to draw a card

 ### Running Tests